VersusCenter

 Chrome

-Google's fast, feature-rich browser built on Chromium, offering seamless integration with Google services, extensive customization, and the largest extension library available.
+Google's fast, feature-rich browser deeply integrated with Google services, offering extensive customization, extensions, and cross-device sync.

 Release Date